dehesa/CodableCSV/README.md

     Loading all data into memory may provide faster iteration for small to medium size files, since you get rid of the overhead of managing an `InputStream`.

-The configuration values are only set during initialization and can be passed to the `CSVReader` instance through a structure or with a convenience closure syntax:
+The configuration values are set during initialization and can be passed to the `CSVReader` instance through a structure or with a convenience closure syntax:

 ```swift
 let reader = CSVReader(data: ...) {